ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

   * Retreived from https://www.theglobeandmail.com/world/article-how-the-coronavirus-pandemic-is-making-strongmen-stronger-from/.
   > KEYQUOTE: With governments around the world adopting extraordinary measures amid the pandemic, ostensibly to protect their citizens – but often in directions that have little or nothing to do with public health – one of the most potent legacies of this era may prove to be a global erosion of democratic freedoms.
 The power grabs have been dubbed “coronavirus coups” in some countries, and three months into the crisis, with no end in sight, there are concerns that leaders such as Hungary’s Viktor Orban are capitalizing on COVID-19 to seize powers they may never relinquish.

-**NSO makes spyware and mass-surveillance tools, why should we trust the privacy of their software?**
+**NSO makes spyware and mass-surveillance tools.
+Why should we trust the privacy of their software?**
 * Franceschi-Biccierai, Lorenzo (2020, April 2nd).
 We Saw NSO's Covid-19 Software in Action, and Privacy Experts Are Worried [#News #Opinion, Vice].
   * Retrieved from https://www.vice.com/en_us/article/epg9jm/nso-covid-19-surveillance-tech-software-tracking-infected-privacy-experts-worried.
   > KEYQUOTE: Researchers who have studied and exposed several cases where NSO Group’s customers abused its products to spy on activists and journalists are skeptical that governments should be adopting such an invasive surveillance product, made by a company known to have worked with governments that routinely abuse human rights.
   > On Monday, Israel's Defense Minister Naftali Bennett tweeted that the Israeli government is working on "world-leading" AI system that will give every citizen a grade between 1 and 10 to determine how likely they are to spread the coronavirus and if they need to be tested

-**Looks like there's 12 regional apps and one national app.
-Interestingly, the patchwork of tracking apps across China seems to show that there is actually v little coordination between localities and the central government**
+**Looks like there are twelve regional pandemic-tracking apps in China and one national one.
+Interestingly, the patchwork of tracking apps across China seems to show that there is actually very little coordination between localities and the central government.**

 * Yang, Yuan; Liu, Nian; Wong, Sue-Lin and Liu, Qianer (2020, April 1).
 China, coronavirus and surveillance: the messy reality of personal data [#News #Opinion, Financial Times; Paywall].
   * Retrieved from https://www.ft.com/content/760142e6-740e-11ea-95fe-fcd274e920ca